xyzsola/x-yap/README.md

 2.  **Generate Replies:**
     *   Navigate to an X (Twitter) post.
-    *   Click the X-Yap! extension icon.
+    *   Click the xYap! extension icon.
     *   Select a persona (if not already set in options).
     *   Click "Generate Yap!" to get a reply.
     *   The generated reply will appear in the popup and can be copied to your clipboard by clicking on it.